 Michaela was only 10 years old when she and her mum, Sandra, were referred to our Families First programme.

-Both mum and daughter recognised the progress they’d made as a result of Families First and were grateful for the intervention.
-More importantly, Michaela found the confidence to stand up for herself and inform staff of any incidents immediately.
-This in itself made her feel less vulnerable and, as is so often the case when victims start to speak out against their perpetrators, the bullying eventually died down.
+With the ongoing help of their Brathay community worker, both made rapid strides forward; Michaela by finding the confidence to stand up for herself and inform staff of any further bullying, and Sandra by discovering a fresh perspective enabling her to feel calmer and think more positively.
+As is so often the case when victims start to speak out against their perpetrators, the bullying towards her daughter very quickly died down.

 - Follow the campaign on our social media pages, like, retweet and reply to us, using #75StoriestoTell

 - Tell your family and friends about the campaign!

 - Share your story - You can tell your story in words, or we can interview and film you, or better still, you can film yourself talking to camera and send us the film to use.
 Films should be no longer than 60 seconds and we can provide you with a quick easy guide to self-filming if this is something new to you.

 Just tell us who you are, what your connection to Brathay is, and how Brathay has changed your life.
 It need only be a small change, like leading you to new job, finding more self-confidence, climbing a mountain for the first time – whatever your experience has been we want to hear about it!